-6. Better equip teachers with ICT competencies in teachers' initial training and professional development.
+Better equip teachers with ICT competencies in teachers' initial training and professional development necessary ICT competencies.

-In order to take advantage of remote education as a strategy to cope with the COVID-19 pandemic, face future emergencies, and improve the quality of education, teachers must be equipped with the necessary ICT competencies.
 While technology is not a solution by itself, teachers that are ready to use ICT in their practice can be more effective, provide better education, and further develop their students' ICT skills.
 The UNESCO ICT Competency Framework for Teachers is a set of standards that can guide MoEs and teacher training institutions on adapting and updating their professional development programmes and initial teacher training programmes.